anonymous123-code/quilt-bisect/README.md

 # Quilt Bisect

-A mod helping in finding mods responsible for issues using an extended binary search algorithm.
+A Quilt mod & loader plugin for finding mods responsible for issues using a search algorithm derived from binary search.
+This includes n-way mod incompatibilities.

 ## Usage